Every year on this day, the Big Blue grabs a hold of me.

 My broken mother.

-Finally, the waves came- crashing one after another: pain, numbness, pain.
-And I drowned.
+And, the waves came- crashing one after another: pain, numbness, pain.

-By the time Blue & I walked that old familiar road together for the 7th or 8th time, I stopped being afraid.
+By now, Blue & I walked that old familiar road together so many times that i’ve learned to stop being afraid.

 The weight of fighting him while carrying him around made my soul sore.
 But once I learned to accept him & let him be, he came to me more gently.
 And he leaves me now, for longer and longer each visit…